ferrous-systems/embedded-trainings-2020/beginner/README.md

 The Dongle will always respond with packets that are valid UTF-8.

 Our suggestion is to use a dictionary / map. `std::collections::HashMap` is not available in `no_std` code (without linking to a global allocator) but you can use one of the maps in the [`heapless`] crate.
-To make this crate available in your application get the latest version from [crates.io] and add it to the `beginner/apps/Cargo.toml` file, for example:
+This crate is already declared as a dependency in the Cargo.toml (shown below) so you can directly import it into the application code using a `use` statement.

 [`heapless`]: https://docs.rs/heapless
 [crates.io]: https://crates.io/crates/heapless